Culture, Gender, and Labor Force Participation: Evidence from Colombia: Background

-An important characteristic of the implementation of the 1991 Constitution, relevant to our study and particularly to our identification strategy, was the requirement for mandatory courses on the constitution in high schools.
-This requirement was established by Law 107 in January 1994, which specifically regulated these courses.
-According to Article 1 of this law, completion of fifty hours of Constitutional Studies became a prerequisite for obtaining a high school diploma in any of its modalities.
-This law served as a means to ensure that students develop a solid understanding of the Constitution and its principles.
-Subsequently, in February 1994, the Congress issued the General Law of Education (Law 115), which mandated the study, understanding, and practice of the Constitution and civic instruction in all public or private educational establishments offering formal education at the preschool, primary, and secondary levels.
-This provision, in accordance with Article 41 of the Political Constitution, further emphasized the importance of Constitutional Studies and civic education within the curriculum.
+An important feature of the 1991 Constitution's implementation, central to our empirical strategy, was the introduction of mandatory civic education on the Constitution in Colombian high schools.
+Law 107, enacted in January 1994, required the completion of fifty hours of Constitutional Studies as a prerequisite for graduation.
+This mandate was reinforced by Law 115, the General Law of Education (February 1994), which emphasized the inclusion of constitutional principles and civic instruction across all educational levels.
+Both laws were aligned with Article 41 of the Constitution, which requires the teaching of the Constitution and civic education in all educational institutions.